H-1B Shock: Trump Announces $100,000 Visa Fee

 The Trump administration’s move to impose a $100,000 annual H-1B fee represents one of the most significant changes to U.S. work visas in decades.
 The impact will be immediate for new applicants and potentially severe for those currently abroad.

-➡ At Kulan Law, we monitor every development closely and guide our clients through complex immigration shifts.
+➡ At Kulen Law Firm, we monitor every development closely and guide our clients through complex immigration shifts.
 Contact us today for a personalized consultation on your H-1B or alternative visa options.